 - 1. Substantial progress has been made in the implementation of agreements reached within the framework of the Pristina-Belgrade dialogue; - 2.
 Substantial progress has been made in the socio-economic development of northern Kosovo and mutual trust between communities has increased; - 3.
 Kosovo has made substantial progress in the implementation of reforms and other measures identified in the visa roadmap, including meeting the relevant benchmarks; - 4.
 Kosovo has made substantial and sustainable progress in addressing the issues, challenges and recommendations confirmed in the feasibility study for a Stabilisation and Association Agreement; - 5.
-The capacity of the Kosovo authorities to take over from EULEX has been strengthened. - 6.
+The capacity of Kosovo authorities to assume their responsibilities has been strengthened following EULEX phasing out; - 6.
 Kosovo's capacity to make progress on its European perspective and implement its EU reform agenda has been improved.